-George Ayoub is a senior associate in Schellenberg Wittmer's dispute resolution, white-collar crime and compliance, and internal corporate investigations groups in Geneva.
+George Ayoub is a partner in Schellenberg Wittmer's dispute resolution, white-collar crime and compliance, and internal corporate investigations groups in Geneva.

 His key areas of expertise and practice include white-collar crime, international mutual legal assistance, extradition, asset tracing and recovery, and internal corporate investigations.
 George is also specialized in regulatory and compliance issues.

 George has acted as counsel for both individuals and corporate entities in criminal and administrative proceedings before cantonal and federal authorities and courts, including the Swiss Supreme Court.